• About

 • Start early because the park closes at sunset and you don’t want to be way back in the canyon when it’s getting dark.

 • I have heard many stories of rattlesnake sightings in this canyon.
 They can be out at any time of year!
-I picked February because I’d hoped it would be cooler and they’d move more slowly.
-We didn’t see any snakes!
-Cindy from caopenspace.org DID see rattlesnakes on her hike one November.
-She has some safety info on her website – so check it out before you go.
+I picked February because I'd hoped it would be cooler and they'd move more slowly.
+We didn't see any snakes!
+Someone I know DID see rattlesnakes on a hike one November.

 • Also, stay on the trail and be on the lookout for poison oak.
 I actually spotted some at the top of the cave.